 - 1989: Madison re-opens the doors of the Flatbush Boys Club in Brooklyn, now the Thomas S. Murphy Clubhouse

-- Today: Madison provides life-changing programming to thousands of New York City’s most underserved youth each year
+- Today: Madison provides life-changing programming to thousands of New York City’s most under-resourced youth each year